NOTE: The development of MPC-4326 for HIV treatment has been discontinued.

 - Phase II trials: The investigational drug is administered to a larger group of people (100–300) to determine its effectiveness and to further evaluate its safety.

 - Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.8

 In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.8

-In Study 204, the most common side effects that occurred after 14 days of treatment with MPC-4326 were headache, diarrhea, and nausea.11
+In Study 204 discussed under the previous question, the most common side effects that occurred after 14 days of treatment with MPC-4326 were headache, diarrhea, and nausea.10,11

 Information on possible side effects of the drug is not complete.
 If testing of MPC-4326 begins again, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying MPC-4326?

 More information about MPC-4326-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 I am interested in participating in a clinical trial of MPC-4326.
 How can I find more information about participating in a clinical trial?